 With Spain being so big and with so much on offer in this beautiful country, you may be wondering what to do in Spain and what the best places to visit are.

-Here are 40+ exciting things to do in Spain!
+Here are 40+ of the Best Things to Do in Spain!

 1. Take a Cooking Class in Barcelona